 The central theme is that the government desires to increase GDP and to allow the benefits of such increase to accrue to the people rather than to government officials.
 Though FDI will be a part of such GDP growth, the government is still concerned about preventing foreign investors from obtaining an unfair advantage over the local people.
 For this reason, the government still insists on restrictive terms for foreign investment and still insists on remaining actively involved in investment decisions to “protect” the people and the assets of the country.
 In this way, the opening to foreign investment on the part of the government can at best be termed half-hearted.

-The striking thing about the Myanmar approach described above is that it is almost exactly the opposite of the approach taken by China towards economic development and foreign investment.
-The China approach has been:
+The striking thing about the Myanmar approach described above is that it is almost exactly the opposite of approach to that taken by China.
+China’s approach has been:

 Stage One: Rapid increase in GDP.
 With respect to foreign investment, the Chinese ordered local governments to increase foreign investment with virtually no restriction.
 Key features were:

 a.
 The Chinese made the investment decision simply too good to refuse.
 Strong incentives, such as tax holidays, cheap to free land, reduced utility costs, reduced labor costs.

 b.
 The Chinese provided a complete turnkey system to foreign investors.
 For example, they did not require foreign investors to build factory buildings.
 They provided already built factories or they built them to foreign specifications.

 c.
 For all but the largest projects, local authorities were permitted to make all investment decisions.
 Local authorities were never criticized for offering too much to the foreigners; they were only criticized for not securing sufficient investment.

 None of this is being done in Myanmar, which comes as a surprise to foreign investors who have become accustomed to the Chinese approach.